DataDog/documentation/content/integrations/sinatra.md

 ## Overview

-This integration explains how to get web access logging from your [Sinatra][1] applications in order to monitor:
+This integration enables you to get web access logging from your [Sinatra][1] applications in order to monitor:

 - Errors logs (4xx codes, 5xx codes)
 - Web pages response time